akash99733/NoinoiRobot/README.md

 A Telegram Telethon bot and simple management bot for help ingroup.

-Can be found on telegram as [NOINOI_BOT](https://t.me/NOINOI_BOT).
+Can be found on telegram as [SAARTHIMUSICBOT](https://t.me/SAARTHIMUSICBOT).

-The Support group can be reached out to at [Noinoin Support](https://t.me/CFC_BOT_SUPPORT), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [SAARTHI Support](https://t.me/TEAM_SAARTHI), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Noinoi updates](https://t.me/BAZIGARXD)
+News channel as at [SAARTHI 🍀 updates](https://t.me/SAARTHIMUSIC)

-The noinoi bot is the one of the powerdyll and superfast group management bot on telegram you can use this repo for mak your own bot 90% working plugins in the bot sorry for some plugins are not working we are working on there as soon as possible we will fix it.
+The SAARTHIMUSICBOT is the one of the powerdyll and superfast group management bot on telegram you can use this repo for mak your own bot 90% working plugins in the bot sorry for some plugins are not working we are working on there as soon as possible we will fix it.

 ## ʜᴏᴡ ᴛᴏ ᴅᴇᴘʟᴏʏ ❓